#1 Ultimate Guide to a Modern Kitchen in Malaysia

 Tile flooring is a great, low-maintenance solution that has been the kitchen flooring staple for years.
 It is easy to clean, durable and has a reflective quality that expands the appearance of space in a kitchen.

 Tile flooring no longer comes exclusively as a 12” square.
 The latest modern and trending designs incorporate large, rectangular shapes; some even mimics wood and other textures and patterns.

 However, the grout lines that come with tile flooring may be difficult to keep clean.
 Hence, we advise homeowners to hire professionals to install tiles with grout lines that are as small as possible for ease of maintenance.

 Cork flooring is another option for a unique texture and a padded feel underfoot.
 As its material being a natural insulator against both temperature change and noise, it is a good flooring choice for a modern kitchen.

 Likewise, it is also naturally anti-microbial, thanks to a waxy substance in the cork, which repels insects and pests.
 Being soft and durable, cork flooring is also immune to chipping, cracking and scuffing.
 And if you are on a budget, cork flooring is a great DIY solution where you can easily install it in your kitchen.

 In addition, cork provides a spongy surface which cushions your floors.
 The result is a room which is acoustically pleasing, warm and aesthetic.
 It is worth mentioning that cork flooring comes in a range of different shapes and sizes, from planks to tiles, adding aesthetic freedom for homeowners.

-In conclusion, we hope we’ve given you a general yet comprehensive idea on what makes up a modern kitchen in 2019.
-Perhaps this ultimate guide might come in handy and help you out in one way or another when you consider to give your kitchen a modern makeover in near future.
+In conclusion, we hope we’ve given you a general yet comprehensive idea on what makes up a modern kitchen.
+Perhaps this ultimate guide might come in handy and help you out in one way or another when you consider giving your kitchen a modern makeover in near future.
 Nevertheless, good luck and have fun in your kitchen renovation journey!